 The New Forest, UK – 11 September 2018

-The George Green Medal 2018 will be presented on the occasion of the 41st International Conference on Boundary Elements and other Mesh Reduction Methods (BEM/MRM 41).
-The ceremony will take place during a special session on Tuesday 11th September, followed by a keynote address from the medal recipient.
+The George Green Medal 2018 was presented on the occasion of the 41st International Conference on Boundary Elements and other Mesh Reduction Methods (BEM/MRM 41).
+The ceremony took place during a special session on Tuesday 11th September, followed by a keynote address from the medal recipient.

 The George Green Medal was established by the University of Mississippi at Oxford, Mississippi, USA, and the Wessex Institute and is supported by Elsevier.
 It is in honour of the man who single-handedly set up the basis for the modern Boundary Element Method, among other notable achievements.